Cord Cutting Guides, News, and Reviews

 Stream Nick Jr. for free with Philo

 Philo is making a splash on the mainstream skinny bundle scene, and while it's still adding features and platform support, it's already worth taking note of as a way to watch Nick Jr. without cable.
 The appeal of Philo is obvious when you look at the price: Philo's two bundles are available for far less than many competitors.
 And you don't even have to pay those low rates to give Philo a brief test drive: the service also offers a free trial period of one week before you have to pay.
 To snag that free trial offer, just click on the link below this section.
 You can check out the full review of Philo.

 Stream Nick Jr. with Sling TV

 Sling TV offers its subscribers the chance to customize their skinny bundle solutions.
 After choosing one (or both) of Sling TV's main base packages, subscribers can tack on smaller add-on bundles of channels grouped by category.
 The model involves a little more decision-making by subscribers, but the reward is a customized — and therefore highly cost-efficient — bundle of channels.
-To get a Nick Jr. live stream out of Sling TV, just build a bundle that includes it!
-You can check out Sling TV risk-free for seven days by clicking the free trial link below.
-Also, make sure to take a look at our review of Sling TV as well.
+To get a Nick Jr. live stream out of Sling TV, just build a bundle that includes it!.
+Be sure to take a look at our review of Sling TV for more information.

 You sure can!
 It's easy to get a live stream of Nick Jr. on Roku, Fire TV, Apple TV, or Chromecast.